michaelneale/goose-perception/README.md

 ### Agent Integration

 The system directly integrates with Goose through the `agent.py` module:
 - When a conversation is complete, `perception.py` directly calls `agent.process_conversation()`
 - The agent reads the transcript and prepares it for Goose with appropriate instructions
-- Goose is invoked with the command: `goose run --name voice -t "The user has spoken the following..."`
-- The Goose process runs in a separate thread to avoid blocking the main application
-- All Goose interactions happen in the `~/Documents/voice` directory

 #### Concurrency Model